 If your pig backs away from you, give it more space.
 Allow your pig to approach you, encouraging it with tasty treats.

-Don’t raise your voice or move quickly, as this may startle the pig and provoke an aggressive response.
+Don’t raise your voice or move quickly; this may startle the pig and provoke an aggressive response.

 Although you don’t want to frighten or intimidate your pig, you do want to establish yourself as a dominant member of its social hierarchy.